wbnns/low-memory-bitcoin/README.md

 The configuration file is a list of setting=value pairs, one per line, with optional comments starting with the '#' character.

-By default when running Bitcoin, Bitcoin will look for this a file in the bitcoin data directory, but both the data directory and the configuration file path may be changed using the -datadir and -conf command-line arguments.
+By default when running Bitcoin, Bitcoin will look for this file in the bitcoin data directory, but both the data directory and the configuration file path may be changed using the -datadir and -conf command-line arguments.